Research

 Marco Andres Paucar is conducting his research on diurnal sugar beet leaf dynamics and their impact on empirical classification models for structural and biochemcial plant traits.
 Andrés is enrolled in the M.Sc. program Sustainable International Agriculture at the Georg-August-Universität Göttingen.

 M.Sc.
-Research (Active) - Digital technologies for Virus Yellows phenotyping in sugar beet across spatial scales.
+Research (Alumni) - Digital technologies for Virus Yellows phenotyping in sugar beet across spatial scales.

 Nathan Okole is investigating whether optical sensors at close-range and from uncrewed aerial systems (UAS) can be used for phenotyping Virus Yellows in sugar beet.
 Nathan is enrolled in the M.Sc. program Crop Protection at the Georg-August-Universität Göttingen.